xuankimtran/docs-1/pages/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility.md

 The following guide shows how to leverage Katalon Studio Spy Web Utility to locate web element with XPath selector.

 These Xpath axes methods are used to find complex or dynamic elements.

+In the examples below, we are using our demo page: [http://demoaut.katalon.com/](http://demoaut.katalon.com/)

 *   **Checking Multiple Attributes:**